 My book, Your Fearless Soul, is not about what you do, it’s not even about who you are.
 It’s about how you change people and how you make them better.
 It needed to be written because, as a culture as a society, I believe we are losing sight of that.

-When I set out to write - it was a lot like the whisper before a trip - I just knew had to write it (I had to buy that ticket!).
+When I set out to write - it was a lot like the whisper before a trip - I just knew had to write it.
 I didn’t even know what I was writing at first, it came out so jumbled and confused.
 I kept tackling one thing at a time and doing the thing in front of me.
 Some days it would be one sentence, others, a whole chapter.
 A lot of times I'd get stuck because I hadn’t worked through the fear or loss that I was writing about.
 I hadn’t moved on from it.
-It was still haunting me and therefore still controlling me.
-I said, "Hello fear," and let it consume me.
-Then, we walked forward together, as friends.
+Writing transmuted that pain into something beautiful.

 I needed to write this book for me to heal.
 Your Fearless Soul is a lot about forgiveness - and that surprised even me!
 But forgiveness is really just letting go - letting go and letting one thing become another.

 When you forgive, you create space for something new and beautiful to come in.

 You create a vacuum for destiny and what wonders the universe can create when there is space in the heart to create them!